WWW.BIBLEWITNESS.ORG

 Chronology of the Judges Period

-The chart is calculated on the basis of the Low Date for the Exodus.
+The chart below is based on the date,Calculated from Biblical Jubilees, for the Exodus.

 1. The three hundred year period from the conquest of the land East of the Jordan river to the judgeship of Jephtha.